COVID-19 Update – ECHO Clubhouse

 - Staff will clean all surfaces before and after each scheduled program.

 We are aware that not everyone is comfortable yet to attend the Clubhouse as being around others can bring anxiety and worries.
-To accommodate this, staff are continuing to provide check in support for members by phone, video call (zoom) or email and can provide 1-1 in person support also.
+To accommodate this, staff are continuing to provide check in support for members by phone, video call (zoom) or email.

 Darren Quinn, Team Lead – 604-992-6881 or email@example.com.
 Please contact if you have any questions about ECHO, COVID-19 & how to become a member.